-Ordinance No. O2022-015 contains the three proposed amendments to Title 2 Administration and Personnel, Title 12 Streets, Sidewalks and Public Places, and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the development code final docket in Ordinance No. O2022-013.
+Ordinance No. O2022-015 contains two proposed amendments to Title 2 Administration and Personnel and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the housekeeping amendments in development code final docket considered in Ordinance No. O2022-013.